 In July 2013, the FASB issued ASU 2013-11, Presentation of an Unrecognized Tax Benefit When a Net Operating Loss Carryforward, a Similar Tax Loss, or a Tax Credit Carryforward Exists, related to the presentation of unrecognized tax benefits.
 The update requires presentation of an unrecognized tax benefit, or a portion of an unrecognized tax benefit, as a reduction to a deferred tax asset for a net operating loss carryforward or a tax credit carryforward in the statement of financial position.
-The guidance does not apply to the extent that a net operating loss carryforward or tax credit carryforward or tax credit carryforward or tax credit income taxes that would result from the disallowance of a tax position.
+The guidance does not apply to the extent that a net operating loss carryforward or tax credit carryforward at the reporting date is not available under the tax law of the applicable jurisdiction to settle any additional income taxes that would result from the disallowance of a tax position.
 The guidance is effective for fiscal years (and interim periods within those years) beginning after December 15, 2013, with early adoption permitted.
 The Company early adopted this standard in the first fiscal quarter of fiscal year 2014 and such adoption did not have a significant impact on the Company's Consolidated Financial Statements or disclosures.